Rector Hotel: The St. Charles Hotel

 Expansion of the hotel remained in limbo after A.L.
-Brown was removed as receiver from his father's estate by the rest of his family after he was found to have diverted over $300,000 in funds for his own personal use and to pay off debts for various farming scams.
+Brown was removed as receiver from his father's estate by the rest of his family after he was found to have embezzled over $300,000 in funds for his own personal use and to pay off debts for various farming scams.
 The financial repercussions continued to multiply as more parties came forward against the estate and Brown was forced to declare bankruptcy.
 The Rector Hotel and adjoining Grand Opera House building were foreclosed upon and by 1920 all of Brown's real estate holdings had been sold off to settle their delinquent loans.
 During this legal turmoil the Rector Hotel underwent a massive 6 month interior remodeling in which all the furniture was sold and many of the interior room partitions were rebuilt.
 The intention was to connect the hotel to the adjacent Opera House building, which had recently been gutted by fire, and add more rooms, but this was never done.
 The St. Charles Hotel Company was incorporated in August 1917 by the hotel's new managers John and Josephine Farnham and C.A.
 Spirk and by the end of 1917 the Rector had reopened as the St. Charles Hotel, though still under the operation of the Levinson Company, now known as the Rector Hotel Company.
 Not long after the Rector name was retired, Levinson would open a New Rector Hotel at 1924 First Avenue.